riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 # Overview
-In this guide we'll explore multiple ways to load data into an Astra database.
-The following examples and data are taken from the FREE [Introduction to Machine Learning Workshop](https://github.com/datastaxdevs/workshop-introduction-to-machine-learning/blob/cedrick-cli/README.md).
-If you want to go deeper, click the link to experience to full workshop up on GitHub.
+In this guide, we'll explore multiple ways to load data into an Astra database.

 **In this guide, we will**
 - Create a database to explore data loading